TuckerV/soggybottomboys-project1/README.md

 ![screenshot](https://github.com/TuckerV/soggybottomboys-project1/blob/master/assets/images/contact%20page.jpg?raw=true)

 ## Instructions
 You can search movies and tv shows to find the available streaming searches.
-There is a max search of 4 movies, at that point the latest search will be erased.
+The display shows a maximum of 4 movies at a time, at that point the oldest search will be erased.

 ## Future Updates
 * further filtering of genre and rating